andrewctam/redis-clone/README.md

 # Redis Clone

-This project is a distributed in-memory cache cloning some of features of Redis.
+This is a distributed in-memory cache cloning features of Redis.

 Features include:
 - Key-value mapping for strings, ints, and lists in O(1) using an LRU replacement policy.
 Additional constant and linear time operations, such as getting keys, partial list ranges, and more.
 See [COMMANDS.md](./COMMANDS.md) for all commands.
 - Horizontal scalability, allowing nodes to join and leave dynamically.
 - Consistent hashing to distribute the cache and provide fault tolerance.
 As new nodes join, the cache can be split and shared.
 - Fault tolerance with leader elections.
-If a worker node detects the leader is no longer responding, a new one will be elected.
+If a worker node detects the leader is no longer responding, a new one will be elected with a Bully algorithm.

 # Installation
 - **This project was developed on Ubuntu-22.04.** On Windows, you need to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) before following the next steps.
 Alternatively, you can try to open this project on [GitHub codespaces](https://github.com/codespaces).